AndrewHyland757/Oishi_Restaurant/README.md

 This is a project for a full-stack framework built using Django, Python, Javascript, HTML, and CSS.
 The project is designed for an imaginary Japanese restaurant named Oishī and was created as a part of Code Institute's portfolio four for educational purposes.
 The website serves as a platform for showcasing the restaurant and allows customers to make, edit, and delete reservations through their personal accounts.

 ## Business Goals
-The following text has been revised for clarity and corrected for any spelling, grammar, and punctuation errors:

 - The restaurant's brand values and identity should be communicated through visual language, styling, and text on the website.
 - This will help to entice interest and encourage further exploration of the website.